All Souls Day – November 2nd

 Thomas Bilney martyred in Smithfield.

-Today, is the feast day of the 158 English Martyrs from the English School at Douai who were killed by the English state between 1577 and 1680.
-Catholics who chose exile upon the death of the Catholic Queen Mary I, and the accession of the Protestant Queen Elizabeth I gathered in Douai where an English School was set up which was in essence a Catholic Oxford College in Exile.
-Its mission became to train priests to re-enter England and minister to the many Catholics who wanted to continue to practice their faith despite offical intoleration.
+On the accession of the Protestant Queen Elizabeth, Catholics who preferred exile gathered in Douai (125 Kilometres South of Calais).
+An English School was set up, which was in essence a Catholic Oxford College in Exile.
+Its mission became to train priests to re-enter England and minister to the many Catholics who wanted to continue to practice their faith despite official intolerance.

-Catholic worshippers were fined if they did not attend Church of England services in their local churches, while Catholic Priests re-entering England could be charged with High Treason and, if found guilty, hanged, drawn and quartered, often at Tyburn (at the west end of Oxford Street in London).
+Catholic worshippers were fined if they did not attend Church of England services in their local churches.
+Catholic Priests re-entering England could be charged with High Treason and, if found guilty, hanged, drawn and quartered.
+This was often at Tyburn (at the west end of Oxford Street in London).

-In the short reign of Mary I, nicknamed ‘Bloody Mary’ over 250 protestants were burned at the stake for heresy.
+In the short reign of Mary I, nicknamed ‘Bloody Mary’, over 250 protestants were burned at the stake for heresy.
 In the long reign of her sister, Elizabeth I, over 300 Catholics were executed for Treason by being Hanged, Drawn and Quartered.
 Elizabeth is known as ‘Good Queen Bess’.
 There is no value in balancing evil, but pro-rata Mary’s reign was much more bloody.
-Elizabeth would probably also suggest that she did not execute Catholics because of their belief, but because the policy of the Catholic Church was to destroy Elizabeth’s regime, and the Priests were not executed for heresy but for treason.
+Elizabeth would probably also suggest that she did not execute Catholics because of their belief, but because the policy of the Catholic Church was to destroy Elizabeth’s regime.
+So, the Priests were not executed for heresy but for treason.
 However, this is a fine distinction to be made, in such horrendous blood-letting.

-The number of martyrdoms from one institution shows incredible bravery in the fact of intolerance, and the Douai Martyrs were a remarkable group of people.
+The number of martyrdoms from one institution shows incredible bravery in the face of intolerance, and the Douai Martyrs were a remarkable group of people.
 Most have been beatified by the church, some have been made ‘venerable’, twenty have been canonised.
 A few remain simply as ‘martyrs’

 In London in Ely Place is St Etheldreda’s Church, which has memorials to Catholic Martyrs, and no mention of Protestant Martyrs.
 A few hundred yards away in Smithfield is a plaque to the Protestant Martyrs under Queen Mary and no mention of the Catholic Martyrs.
 Personally, I think it is about time the two traditions made it clear that both groups of martyrs are worthy of equal distinction, and the authorities who allowed such toxic intolerance to triumph deserve our contempt.